thisismypassport/myinput/README.md

 It hooks:
 - The RawInput API
 - The CfgMgr API
-- The hid device IOCTLs (used by DirectInput)
+- The hid device IOCTLs (used by DirectInput & etc.)
-- The xusb device IOCTLs (used by XInput)
+- The xusb device IOCTLs (used by XInput & WGI)
 - low-level keyboard & mouse events
+- The wbem interface (currently partial, to match existing common uses)
 - Misc.
 APIs to improve compatibility.